Setting Up Camp

 RVers are some of the friendliest, most helpful people you will ever meet.
-Don’t be surprised if you pull into your site and your neighbor, whom you never met, is right there to assist you with hooking up, leveling and offering advice.
-Never be afraid to ask for help – everyone was a first-timer at one time.
-RVers often ask to tour your RV if it’s a model they are unfamiliar with and likewise will invite you in to see theirs.
+Don’t be surprised if you pull into your site and your neighbor, whom you never met, is right there to assist and offer advice.
+Never be afraid to ask for help – everyone was a newbie at one time.

 RVs vary, so this checklist is not meant to be all-inclusive.
 It is just a list of the high points to be sure you have it covered when you first take to a campground in your RV.

 When you arrive

 - If you’re new to RV camping, at check-in, ask if the campground provides an escort service for first-timers.
 A seasoned staffer will guide you to your site and assist you in getting parked and leveled.

 - Determine if you need to back in or if it is a pull-through site.
 Know where your water, electrical and sewer hookups are on your RV.
 Position the RV so you have easy access to the hookups on the site.

 - Be sure there are no low-hanging branches or other obstacles that will interfere with the RV.
 If you have a slideout or awning, be sure there is room on either side for those to fully extend.

 Once positioned at the site

 - Apply the parking brake if you have a motorhome (as a safety precaution, slideouts will not operate if the parking brake is not engaged).

 - The ground is not always flat, so level your RV as necessary, using blocks or stabilizing jacks if your RV is equipped with them.